-The programme is led by parent carers and involves working with others in a group to encourage behaviours associated with better health and wellbeing.
+The programme is exclusively led by parent carers and involves working with others in a group to encourage behaviours associated with better health and wellbeing.
 The behaviours are called CLANGERS: Connect, Learn, be Active, Notice, Give, Eat well, Relax and Sleep, and are based on a book by Dr Phil Hammond.

 The topic of parent carers’ health and wellbeing was initially brought up in a PenCRU Family Faculty meeting.
 Since then we have worked on developing the programme, which is guided by three groups: